Aryan04r/Elixir---Health-Tracker/README.md

 - JWT Authentication 🔐
 - GitHub Actions (optional CI) 🛠️

-- 🤓 Why This Project?
+Why This Project?
-Because staying fit is not your goal, but my goal too.
-I strongly encourage my friends and family to get into fitness.
+Because staying fit is not just your goal, but my goal too.
+And I strongly encourage my friends and family to get into fitness.
 So why not join hands to fulfil this mission!

 Made with 💚 by Aryan R